Logo 1 Logo 2 Logo 3 Logo 4 Logo 5

 About The Project

-The overall study is led by a consortium of research partners with the Center for Global Digital Health Innovation (CGDHI) at the Johns Hopkins Bloomberg School of Public Health and eHealth Lab Ethiopia at the University of Gondar leading the retrospective case studies.
+The study is led by a consortium of research partners with the Center for Global Digital Health Innovation (CGDHI) at the Johns Hopkins Bloomberg School of Public Health and eHealth Lab Ethiopia at the University of Gondar leading the retrospective case studies.
 The World Bank Group is leading the prospective country learning, and McKinsey Health Institute is leading the Options Support.
 The India-specific work is led by the Indian Institute of Health Management Research (IIHMR) in Delhi and Bangalore.
-The study aims to i) capture rigorous, practical evidence on what works, how, and why across a set of countries/States with varied contexts, trajectories, and levels of maturity ii) develop a better long-term vision for how to leverage digital health solutions/approaches and iii) build an ecosystem of actors who can support the application of that knowledge, including implementers, donors, technical assistance providers, and the private sector.
+The study aims to i) capture rigorous, practical evidence on what works, how, and why across a set of countries/States with varied contexts, trajectories, and levels of maturity ii) develop a better long-term vision to leverage digital health solutions/approaches and iii) build an ecosystem of actors to support the application of knowledge, including implementers, donors, technical assistance providers, and the private sector.

 Project Title